Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 ## Step 2.2: Glow in the Dahrk (Optional)
 Glow in the Dahrk makes windows glow at night.

-1. Instead of using **True lights and Darkness** (that GitD recommends) we are going to download [Let There Be Darkness - Lua Lighting Overhaul](https://www.nexusmods.com/morrowind/mods/45886).
+1. Instead of using **True lights and Darkness** (which GitD recommends) we are going to download [Let There Be Darkness - Lua Lighting Overhaul](https://www.nexusmods.com/morrowind/mods/45886) as a prerequirement for Glow in the Dahrk.

 2. Extract the *MWSE* folder to your ***Morrowind/Data Files*** directory.